 Open up the incision

 We recommend inserting a toothpick into the centre of the incision to hold it open.
-This can be a little fiddly as you don’t want to poke through the stem of your Fiddle.
+This can be a little fiddly as you don’t want to poke through the stem.

 Attach damp sphagnum moss to the side of the incision

 You want to tie the sphagnum moss around the stem with the cutting in making sure it stays damp but not soggy at all times.
 Use brown string, plant ties or garden wire to secure the peat moss to the stem of your Fiddle.

 You want to wrap a piece of plastic wrap around the moss and stem.
 Wrap it firmly around the stem but still leaving some air pockets around the sphagnum moss.

 Once you see a new root you can cut off the stem

 After several weeks you should start to see new roots growing out of the moss.
 Once you see this you can slice the cutting off your Fiddle Leaf Fig Tree, remove the film and pot the cutting into fresh potting mix.
 Handle your new cutting with care as the fresh roots will be delicate and are easily damaged.

 Ideally, you want to start at the beginning of spring for the best chance at a successful propagation.
 Make sure that any wintery cold weather is behind you so that your cuttings are growing in warmer brighter months.
 The whole process can be a little slower than other houseplants as their roots will take some time to mature so make sure you don’t leave it too late as they will struggle to grow once autumn arrives.